-Every gym owner and manager should be hyper-focused on safety.
+Every gym owner and manager should be focused on the safety of their members.
 The typical gym member is not familiar with proper lifting and exercise methods.
-The burden is squarely on the fitness center facility, manager and staff to educate employees about workout safety and provide easily accessible safety equipment/gear.
+Fitness center facility managers and staff should educate employees about workout safety.
+They should also provide easily accessible safety equipment/gear.

-One would think the gym locker room would be a laid-back place in which members hang out and engage in small talk following a grueling workout.
+One would think the gym locker room would be a laid-back place.
+It is where members hang out and engage in small talk following a grueling workout.
 In reality, the locker room has the potential to cause plenty of harm to members.
 From slips on standing water to the threat of fire, the spread of warts and physical confrontations, the locker room is rife with threats.

 If your gym has a pool, it creates the potential for a particularly nasty slip and fall or an even more painful injury.
 Keep an employee by the pool at all times to ensure the pool deck remains as dry as possible.
 This employee should be a trained lifeguard and CPR certified.
-He should keep a watchful eye on the pool and remove all tripping/slipping hazards.
-Additional pool safeguards include the posting of the proper signage, easily accessible flotation devices and the removal of all mats, hoses and algae.
+He or she should keep a watchful eye on the pool and remove all tripping/slipping hazards.
+Pools also need proper signage and accessible flotation devices.

 The use of weights and exercise machines can cause numerous injuries.
 One of the lesser known threats in the context of gym workouts is the spread of germs.
 Place antibacterial wipes and trash bins throughout your facility.
-Encourage members to wipe down weights and exercise machines with these anti-bacterial wipes before and after use.
-Maintaining germ-free equipment will go a long way in preventing the spread of sickness and disease.
-Post signs that detail the proper lifting techniques and encourage members to use a spotter when lifting particular heavy weights.
+Encourage members to wipe down weights and exercise machines before and after use.
+Maintain germ-free equipment and your facility can prevent the spread of sickness and disease.
+Post signs that detail the proper lifting techniques.
+Also, encourage members to use a spotter when lifting particular heavy weights.

-All exercise machines should be inspected on a regular basis to ensure they are functioning at the optimal level.
+All exercise machines should be inspected on a regular basis.
+This will ensure they are functioning at the optimal level.
 An exercise machine that malfunctions poses a threat to member safety.
-The inspection of exercise machines should check for frayed cables, loose cables, damage and pending failures.
+Check for frayed cables, loose cables, damage, and pending failures on all machines.
 Your staff should know how to decommission exercise machines that threaten member safety.
 Make sure service records are updated to reflect dates of inspection.

-Treadmills should be strategically placed to minimize the odds of a member falling and being thrown into the wall by the machine's natural motion.
-If it is too difficult to re-position a treadmill, apply padding to the wall behind the machine to prevent an injury should the member stumble and be pushed backward.
+Treadmills should be strategically placed.
+This will lower the odds of a member falling and being thrown into the wall by the machine's natural motion.
+If it is too difficult to re-position a treadmill, apply padding to the wall behind the machine.
+This will prevent an injury should the member stumble and be pushed backward.

-Additional Safeguards to add to Your Gym Safety Checklist
+Additional Safeguards For Your Fitness Facility Safety Checklist